Buedenbender/specter-desktop/docs/faq.md

 With the secure element you will have three options:

 - agnostic mode, forgets key after shutdown
 - store key on the smartcard but do all crypto on application MCU
 - store key and do crypto on the secure element

 Last seems to be the most secure, but then you trust proprietary crypto implementation.
 Second option saves private key on the secure element under pin protection, but also encrypted, so secure element never knows the private key.

 ## TROUBLESHOOT

 ### The AppImage is not starting on Debian 10

 This is a known issue.
 See [here](https://github.com/cryptoadvance/specter-desktop/issues/769).
 A questionable workaround might be to start with `--no-sandbox`.
 The security-implications are beyond this FAQ.
 Please check the issues for more information.

-### I have issues connecting my Hardware-Wallet via USB?!
+### I have issues connecting my Hardware-Wallet via USB?

-* Make sure to not use the Safari-Browser.
+- Make sure to not use the Safari-Browser.
 Chrome is the best option, Firefox should work as well.
-* Make sure that your USB-cable is working.
+- Make sure that your USB-cable is working.
 Often enough they are not working anymore.
-* Also, make sure to upgrade to the latest firmware, ledger but also others are known to not work with specific older versions.
+- Also, make sure to upgrade to the latest firmware, ledger but also others are known to not work with specific older versions.
-* On Linux, there is also something called [udev-rules](../udev/README.md) which have to be installed.
+- On Linux, there is also something called [udev-rules](../udev/README.md) which have to be installed.
-* Then, there might be confusion about the computer to plug it in.
+- Then, there might be confusion about the computer to plug it in.
 Do you run specter locally or on some remote-computer?
 Without the hwi-bridge, you need to plug your hardware wallet in the USB-port of the computer you're running specter on.
 If you want to use your computer and not the remote one, checkout the [HWIBridge](./hwibridge.md)
-* Also unplug other maybe exotic USB hardware like game-controllers, printers and basically everything, just for testing purposes.
+- Also unplug other maybe exotic USB hardware like game-controllers, printers and basically everything, just for testing purposes.
-* If you're using the hwi-bridge, skip it for testing purposes and use specter locally to let it connect to your local
+- If you're using the hwi-bridge, skip it for testing purposes and use specter locally to let it connect to your local

 ### *How to upgrade Specter-desktop?*

 This depends very much on how you've installed it in the first place.
 You might have it running on a node-implementation like nodl, RaspiBlitz or MyNode or you have it running on your desktop or laptop.
 MyNode doesn't support manual upgrade, but let's start with the laptop:

 ### Laptop/Desktop

 If you have downloaded a binary, simply do it again with the new version.
 If you have a pip-installation (and installed it as described), use this command:
 `pip3 install cryptoadvance.specter --upgrade`
 To check (before and/or afterwards) your installed version, you can use: `pip3 show cryptoadvance.specter`

 ### Raspiblitz

 You might want to wait until raspiblitz is providing an update.
 It takes longer but if you're not technically literate, that might be a better option.
 However, up from Version 1.6.1, Raspiblitz offers an update-possibility in the menu.
 Prior to that or as a part of troubleshooting-procedure, you can also do something like this:

 ```
 sudo su - specter
 . ./.env/bin/activate